 Is meditation effective to help the student with the most important problems and challenges of this time and society?

-Top business people like before Steve Jobs, companies like Google, Apple and Twitter, top athletes like Novak Djokovic, and even the elite units of armies use meditation to come to optimal achievement and often mainly under pressure.
+Top business people like before Steve Jobs, companies like Google, Apple, SAP and Twitter, top athletes like Novak Djokovic, the Formula 1 racing team of Mercedes and even the elite units of armies use meditation to come to optimal performance and often mainly under pressure.
 Next to that the effects present itself for centuries already in real life and the last decades also are backed up by scientific research.
 On the page Research you will find studies that come to the conclusion that meditation has a positive effect on stress, burn-out, anxiety, depression, suicidal thoughts, fatigue, the ability to concentrate, worrying and addictions.
 Also you will find scientific articles that meditation increases the functioning of the brain, memory capacity and learning ability and that within a few weeks there can be measurable structural changes in the brain by meditating.

-There are even studies done under specifically students and they show that meditation brings:
+There are even studies done under specifically students and they show that meditation brings (an overview which is updated until 2019, after that a lot more studies were published that back this up):

 Less study stress